aws/sagemaker-jumpstart-industry-pack/README.rst

 Installing the SageMaker JumpStart Industry Python SDK
 ------------------------------------------------------

-The SageMaker JumpStart Industry Python SDK is rleased to PyPI and can be installed with pip as follows:
+The SageMaker JumpStart Industry Python SDK is released to PyPI and can be installed with pip as follows:

 ::